 I don’t want to miss out, how can I place myself in the best position to secure an apartment?

 Although we can’t guarantee everyone will get their first preference, by following the steps in the sign-up process outlined above and keeping up to date with our correspondence, you will place yourself in the best position to secure one of your top preferences.

-Who will provide the not-for-profit financial coaching that you offer?
+Who will provide the complimentary financial coaching that you offer?

-Our not-for-profit financial coaching services will be provided by Assemble and you will be able to meet with your financial coach on a regular basis to discuss your budgeting and savings plan.
+Our complimentary financial coaching will be provided by Assemble and you will be able to meet with your financial coach on a regular basis to discuss your budgeting and savings plan.